hursh-desai/hursh-desai/README.md

 - 👋 Hi, I’m @hursh-desai
-- 👀 I’m interested in mastering every step of the data lifecycle.
+- 👀 I’m interested in mastering everything.
-- 🌱 I’m currently learning Data Engineering!
+- 🌱 I’m currently learning everything!

 <!---
 hursh-desai/hursh-desai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.